kimruddock/pawelgrzybek.github.io/_posts/2016-08-31-top-picks-2016-august.md

 [http://www.xanthir.com/b4iW0](http://www.xanthir.com/b4iW0)

 Tab Atkins explains the reason behind new syntax for CSS rgb color notation.
-If it's too long too read the only thing you need to remember is fact that `rgba(0, 255, 0, 50%)` notation will be replaced with `rgb(0 255 0 / 50%)`.
+If it's too long too read the only thing you need to remember is `rgba(0, 255, 0, 50%)` notation will be replaced with `rgb(0 255 0 / 50%)`.
 The reason behind makes super sense.

 - - -